 Type of impact (Actual / potential disadvantage or beneficial outcome; none) Detail of impact How will this be addressed or mitigated?
-People with protected char acteristics Age Beneficial outcome Support will be appropriate to the person's needs Recovery/rehabilitative focus will increase levels of independence A flexible approach to support provision, maximising independence/reducing dependence on formal support.
-Potential disadvantage Reduction in spend may lead to an actual or perceived reduction in the level of support provided Assessments and reviews will continue to be robust and comprehensive, ensuring that eligible needs are met in the most appropriate manner.
-Disability Support will be appropriate to the person's needs Recovery/rehabilitative focus will increase levels of independence A flexible approach to support provision, maximising independence/reducing dependence on formal support.
-Potential disadvantage Reduction in spend may lead to an actual or perceived reduction in the level of support provided Assessments and reviews will continue to be robust and comprehensive, ensuring that eligible needs are met in the most appropriate manner.
+People with protected chara ecteristics Age Beneficial outcome Support will be appropriate to the person's needs Recovery/rehabilitative focus will increase levels of independence A flexible approach to support provision, maximising independence/reducing dependence on formal support.
+Potential disadvantage Reduction in spend may lead to an actual or perceived reduction in the level of support provided Assessments and reviews will continue to be robust and comprehensive, ensuring that eligible long-term needs are met in the most appropriate manner.
+Consideration of different models of support, including the use of equipment, technology, or new and existing housing with support schemes.
+Disability Beneficial outcome Support will be appropriate to the person's needs Recovery/rehabilitative focus will increase levels of independence A flexible approach to support provision, maximising independence/reducing dependence on formal support.
+Potential disadvantage Reduction in spend may lead to an actual or perceived reduction in the level of support provided Assessments and reviews will continue to be robust and comprehensive, ensuring that eligible long-term needs are met in the most appropriate manner.
+Consideration of different models of support, including the use of equipment, technology, or new and existing housing with support schemes.

+Type of impact (Actual / potential disadvantage or beneficial outcome; none) Detail of impact How will this be addressed or mitigated?
 Gender reassignment / identity None This proposal will not have an additional impact on people because of their gender identity.
 Sex None This proposal will not have an additional impact on people because of their sex.

-Detail of impact How will this be addressed or mitigated?
-This proposal will not have an additional impact on people who are married or in a civil partnership. e This proposal will not have an additional impact on people who are pregnant or caring for babies.
-This proposal will not have an additional impact on people because of their race or ethnicity.
-This proposal will not have an additional impact on people because of their religion or beliefs.
-This proposal will not have an additional impact on people because of their sexual orientation. omic impacts Where formal support is provided alongside support from a carer, a change We will continue to provide a range of support for carers of adults who live in Newcastle, including referrals to the Carers' Centre and other This proposal will not have an additional impact on people who are married or in a civil partnership.
-This proposal will not have an additional impact on people who are pregnant or caring for babies.
-This proposal will not have an additional impact on people because of their race or ethnicity.
-This proposal will not have an additional impact on people because of their religion or beliefs.
-This proposal will not have an additional impact on people because of their sexual orientation.
+Marriage and civil partnership None This proposal will not have an additional impact on people who are married or in a civil partnership.
+Pregnancy and maternity None This proposal will not have an additional impact on people who are pregnant or caring for babies.
+Race and ethnicity None This proposal will not have an additional impact on people because of their race or ethnicity.
+Religion and belief None This proposal will not have an additional impact on people because of their religion or beliefs.
+Sexual orientation None This proposal will not have an additional impact on people because of their sexual orientation.